Summary: in this tutorial, you’ll learn how to use the SQL COALESCE()

 Code language: SQL (Structured Query Language) (sql)

-This is because the COALESCE
+The reason is that the COALESCE

-CREATE TABLE products (
+CREATE TABLE bonuses (

-ID INT PRIMARY KEY,
+employee_id INT PRIMARY KEY,

 );